spiral/docs/docs/en/queue/configuration.md

 ## Custom driver

-If available driver does not meet your needs, you can create your own queue driver.
+If the available queue driver does not meet your specific needs, you can create your own custom driver by implementing the `Spiral\Queue\QueueInterface` interface.

-To do this, you need to implement the `Spiral\Queue\QueueInterface` interface.
+Here is an example implementation of a fake queue driver:

 ```php app/src/Infrastructure/Queue/RedisQueue.php
 namespace App\Infrastructure\Queue;